 NPDESTracker

-For larger MS4 programs that need more than another spreadsheet.
+For Phase II public works teams that need more than another spreadsheet.

-NPDESTracker gives stormwater teams a connected workspace for inspections, sites, contacts, tasks, enforcement drafts, GIS context, and annual-report evidence — with configuration support for agency-specific workflows.
+NPDESTracker gives Phase II MS4 programs a connected workspace for inspections, sites, contacts, tasks, enforcement drafts, GIS context, and annual-report evidence, with configuration support for agency-specific workflows.
+Public works, engineering, or stormwater teams running Phase II alongside other duties can scope co-permittee workflows during setup using the applicable permit and state agency materials.

 Browser-based MS4 software.
-Founder-led kickoff on larger pilots.
+Guided kickoff on scoped evaluations.
 Records export on every tier.

 01 · Who it is for